-President Biden also wants to impose a minimum tax on billionaires.
+President Biden has a range of other proposed tax increases.
+For example, he wants to impose a minimum tax on billionaires.
 The provision is controversial in part because it is a type of wealth tax rather than a traditional income tax.
 Despite the billionaire label on the proposal, this new tax would also apply to people who are wealthy but a long way from being a billionaire.
 If passed, the billionaire tax would be a minimum of 25% for households with net worth exceeding \$100 million.